 When looking for historic Washington DC it’s easy here to find a museum, a government building or gallery.
 They are plentiful, varied and not too far from each other.
 Our choices were the Library of Congress, the National Portrait Gallery and the National museum of American History.
 Although we’ll point out other places worth seeing when they are nearby!

 We wanted to spend a day looking back to Washington’s beginnings or at least it’s historic past.
 You really get to understand a city that way.
 The sightseeing in this post is ideal for a weekend in Washington DC, as it’ll give you a really broad insight in only three places.

 Library of Congress

-In 1800 John Adams, the President signed a bill describing a reference library for Congress “such books as may be necessary for the use of Congress – and for putting up a suitable apartment for containing them therein…”
+In 1800 John Adams, the President at the time, signed a bill describing a reference library of Congress, “such books as may be necessary for the use of Congress – and for putting up a suitable apartment for containing them therein…”

 We didn’t know what to expect, although we had heard it was the most underrated tourist stop in the city.